Sleeksmart21/Techify/README.md

 ## Getting Started
 ### To succesfully install and run this app, do the following:
-Install a virtual environment - pip3 install virtualenv Create a virtual environment - virtualenv env
+Install a virtual environment - pip3 install virtualenv<br>
+Create a virtual environment - virtualenv env<br>
-Activate virtual environment - source env/bin/activate
+Activate virtual environment - source env/bin/activate<br>
-Install Flask - pip3 install flask
+Install Flask - pip3 install flask<br>
-Install sqlalchemy - pip3 install flask-sqlalchemy
+Install sqlalchemy - pip3 install flask-sqlalchemy<br>
-#### Note: The version of flask and flask-sqlalchemy for this project is in the requirements.txt file
+#### Note: The version of flask and flask-sqlalchemy for this project is in the requirements.txt file<br>

 Create the database - on the terminal, run the following commands:<br>
 from app import app<br>